almachelouche/middleman/content/email/NZ/Welcome/001/welcome_generic.md

 color='white'

  title='''Peace of mind comes standard'''
 	copy='''Your new <%${user.CustomAttribute['Model']}%> includes a complimentary 3-year/100,000km warranty, 3-year roadside assistance, and 12-month/15,000km service intervals (whichever occurs first). <br /><br />You will also receive an email from us within the next two months reminding you to book your Peace of Mind checkup.
 This is a quick, complimentary inspection to ensure that you are happy with how your vehicle is running.
-It also provides an opportunity to discuss any questions or concerns you may have about your new <%${user.CustomAttribute['Model']}%><br /><br />.'''
+It also provides an opportunity to discuss any questions or concerns you may have about your new <%${user.CustomAttribute['Model']}%>.'''

 [[module]] #Cover 01